GuideNepalStudy AbroadForeign ExchangeSaving

 M-8: Applications submitted

-By this point, your savings target should be locked.
-Two reference points to anchor against:
+The savings target should be locked by now.
+Two anchors to plan against:

-The visa officer is not testing if you have all the money for all years.
-They're testing year 1 plus a credible plan for years 2 and 3.
+The visa officer is not testing whether you have all the money for all years.
+The test is year 1 plus a credible plan for years 2 and 3.
 Bank statements, fixed deposits, property valuations, education-loan sanctions, and parents' income tax returns all count.

 M-6: Conditional offers in hand, NOC application

-For a September intake, this is March–April.
-For February intake, this is August–September of the prior year.
+For a September intake, this falls in March–April.
+For a February intake, August–September of the prior year.

-Apply for the NOC the moment you have an offer letter.
+File for the NOC the moment an offer letter arrives.
 Don't wait.
 The NPR 2,000 is refundable in pain if you have to redo it.

 M-4: FX strategy decision

-This is the one most families get wrong.
+Most families get this one wrong.
 Three options:

 A. Hold rupees in an FD until needed.
 Safe, predictable in NPR terms, but you eat the full FX move on the day of transfer.
-If the rupee weakens 5% against AUD between sanction and transfer, your AUD 70k Master's just got NPR 2.5 lakh more expensive.
+A 5% weakening of the rupee against AUD between sanction and transfer adds NPR 2.5 lakh to an AUD 70k Master's.

 B. Convert early, hold a foreign currency account.
 Some Nepali banks offer non-resident or student-purpose foreign currency accounts.
-Minimises FX risk but locks rate; if the rupee strengthens, you regret it.
-Confirm what your bank actually offers — some products advertised online are not available in practice.
+FX risk drops but the rate is locked in; if the rupee strengthens, you regret it.
+Confirm what your bank actually offers.
+Some products advertised online are not available in practice.

 C. Dollar-cost average over the runway.
 Buy the destination currency in tranches over 6–12 months as NRB releases allow.
-This is what financial advisors abroad would tell you to do.
-In Nepal, NRB rules make it harder than it sounds — most FX release is event-driven (NOC + visa + offer letter), not free-form.
+Standard advice from financial advisors abroad.
+In Nepal, NRB rules make it harder than it sounds.
+Most FX release is event-driven (NOC + visa + offer letter), not free-form.

-The honest answer: most Nepali families do option A by default and absorb the FX move.
-If you have time and bank flexibility, ask about C explicitly.
+Honest answer: most Nepali families default to option A and absorb the FX move.
+With time and bank flexibility, ask about C explicitly.

 M-3: Visa filing

 Visa fees, biometric appointments, medical checks.
-Budget NPR 2–4 lakh of cash outflow in this month alone — most of it not refundable if the visa is denied.
+Budget NPR 2–4 lakh of cash outflow in this month alone.
+Most of it is non-refundable if the visa is denied.

-Have a written plan for what happens if the visa is denied.
-A denial after the runway is built is not a financial catastrophe (the savings are still yours), but it is an emotional one.
-Pre-decide: do you reapply, defer the intake, or pivot the destination?
+Write down a plan for visa denial.
+Once the runway is built, denial is not a financial catastrophe (the savings are still yours), but it is an emotional one.
+Decide ahead of time: reapply, defer the intake, or pivot the destination?

 M-1: Final transfers, OSHC/health insurance, accommodation deposit